Skip to main content.

 1–4 pm

 Join Bard community members for apple gleaning at Greig Farm, three miles from the Bard campus.
 All apples collected will be donated to Red Hook Responds, a nonprofit that organizes volunteers in our local communities to support those in need.
-Make sure to wear clothing and durable shoes that you won’t mind getting a little dirty!
+Wear clothing and durable shoes that you won’t mind getting a little dirty!
 Please arrange your own transportation.
-For further assistance and directions email Klara Awodey, student chair of BardEATS, at [email protected].
+For further assistance and directions, email Klara Awodey, student chair of BardEATS, at [email protected].
 All are welcome!

 Greig Farm, 227 Pitcher Lane, Red Hook, New York 12571